JeremyBlau/Module-three-assignment/README.md

 ## Installation
 To install and run this project locally, follow these steps:

-Clone the repository: git clone https://github.com/JeremyBlau/Module-two-assignment.git Navigate to the project directory: Module-two-assignment Start the application
+Clone the repository: git clone https://github.com/JeremyBlau/Module-three-assignment.git Navigate to the project directory: Module-three-assignment Start the application

 ## Contributing